manojkumarvohra/day-extremes/README.md

 # Day Extremes
-The project supports two HIVE UDFs to enable fetching first/last day of day/week/month/quarter/year for a provided date with optional interval timestamp value can be added.
+The project supports HIVE UDFs to enable fetching first/last day of day/week/month/quarter/year for a provided date with optional interval timestamp value can be added.

 -----
 Usage